 Located on Berlin’s doorstep, Südwestkirchhof Stahnsdorf is one of the largest cemeteries in Europe.
-Half fairytale Wald, half otherworldly graveyard, it’s a deliciously spooky destination for the most haunted month of the year.
+Half fairytale Wald, half otherworldly graveyard, it’s a deliciously spooky destination at any time of the year.

 You’ll then wheel back around and pass through the left side of the park, which is more cemetery-like than the right.
 Neat rows of well-kept gravestones line narrow paths blanketed in a soft, glowing green moss.
 Wander in a bit deeper to the more unkempt areas and you’ll get a sense of the strange haphazardness that makes the cemetery so unique: palm-sized tombstones, whose etchings have been smoothed away by the elements, are scattered between huge, vine-covered mausoleums that are bigger than most Berlin studio apartments and long-forgotten marble gravestones buried back-to-back in the blanket of fallen leaves.

 Visiting near dusk is highly recommended.
 The fading light and the creeping night- time chill combine to give the air a misty quality, sending a shiver up your spine that will have you seeking refuge in the nearby Biergarten as soon as you’ve had your fill.
 (Tick-Tack, a kitschy little spot across from the graveyard entrance, is covered head to toe in old clocks, which may not exactly calm your nerves.)
 Whether you find the Südwestkirchhof spooky or beautiful (or both), you’ll likely end up sharing the sentiment voiced aloud by my friend upon seeing it for the first time: “Man, I should have had a goth phase.”